High Frequency Nonlinear Response of Superconducting Cavity-Grade Nb surfaces: III. DATA

-Fig. \ref{BulkNbLine} shows a vertical line cut through this image ($V_{3f}$ vs $H_{rf}$) at a constant temperature of T=9.0K.
-As shown in the figure, $H_{p1}$, $H_{p2}$ and $H_{p3}$ are the RF field amplitudes corresponding to the first 3 dips in $V_{3f}(H_{rf})$.
-At all temperatures, $V_{3f}$ is periodic as a function of $H_{rf}$ above a temperature dependent onset amplitude $H_{p0}(T)$.
-There is no temperature dependent $V_{3f}$ signal above 9.3K indicating that the superconducting sample is indeed the source of the signal.
-To compare the temperature dependence of the dips a temperature dependent "period" and onset of periodicity $H_{p0}(T)$ were defined.
-At a constant temperature $T$ all dips $H_{pn}(T)$ where $n$ stands for $n$'th dip, are fit to a straight line as a function of $n$.
-The slope of the line is defined as "period" and the y-intercept is defined as onset of periodicity $H_{p0}(T)$ (Fig. S6 in \cite{Supp}).
+Fig. \ref{BulkNbLine} shows a vertical line cut through this image ($V_{3f}$ vs $H_{rf}$) at a constant temperature of $T=9.0K$.
+As shown in the figure, $H_{p1}$, $H_{p2}$ and $H_{p3}$ are the rf field amplitudes corresponding to the first three dips in $V_{3f}(H_{rf})$.
+At all temperatures, $V_{3f}$ is periodic as a function of $H_{rf}$ above a temperature-dependent onset amplitude $H_{p0}(T)$.
+There is no temperature-dependent $V_{3f}$ signal above $9.3K$, indicating that the superconducting sample is indeed the source of the signal.
+To compare the temperature dependence of the dips, a temperature-dependent "period" and onset of periodicity $H_{p0}(T)$ are defined.
+At a constant temperature $T$, all dips $H_{pn}(T)$, where $n$ stands for the $n$'th dip, are fit to a straight line as a function of $n$.
+The slope of the line is defined as "period" and the $y$-intercept is defined as the onset of periodicity $H_{p0}(T)$ (Fig. S3 in \cite{Supp}).
 The inset of Fig. \ref{BulkNbLine} shows the temperature dependence of $H_{p0}(T)$, $H_{p3}(T)$, $H_{p5}(T)$ and $H_{p10}(T)$.
-Fig. \ref{BulkNbSurf} shows several families of similar features each with different onset of periodicity $H_{p0}$, period and onset temperature, suggesting that several nonlinear sources are within the field of view of the probe.
+Fig. \ref{BulkNbSurf} shows several families of similar features, each with a different onset of periodicity $H_{p0}$, period and onset temperature, suggesting that several nonlinear sources are within the field of view of the probe.